 Before you launch your own origami studio, it might be prudent to practice folding the models created by others first.
 In addition to folding simple, intermediate, and complex models, you can also try the different styles of origami (Pureland origami, tessellations, wet folding,...).

 There is much to learn.
 With "simple" models, take the time to examine how the folds translate into the final model.
 With "complex" models, master the skills to execute those tricky paper manipulations.
 Different styles of origami will give you an opportunity to explore the world of origami other than the one you are familiar with.
 Give it a try, you'll find methodologies to add to your origami tool box.
-[Photo: design studio
+[Photo: Design Studio from Amazon.com]

 At some point in your origami journey, you will start modifying models created by other people.
 Folding the same model over and over again is good but what happens if you make a fold at a slightly different angle?
 What happens if you add an extra fold?
 [Photo: Mosely's orb is converted to a cubahedron by changing the curves to straight creases.]